 This one-day itinerary highlights 14 different stops or points of interest starting in the “Museum Neighborhood” of Kensington.
 Over the course of your day, you’ll work your way through some beautiful neighborhoods (and canals!) to see two North Central London Gems: Camden and Hampstead.
-There are three major attractions where you could spend the bulk of your time: the Natural History Museum (skip the line and book ahead here), the Victoria & Albert Museum, and the Science Museum.
+There are three major attractions where you could spend the bulk of your time: the Natural History Museum, the Victoria & Albert Museum, and the Science Museum.
 Along the way, you’ll experience unique restaurants, relaxing gardens, and fun transportation in the Kensington, Notting Hill, and Camden Town neighborhoods of London.
-Book your waterbus tickets early!
 Though you start in a more touristy area, you’ll see a lot that even locals miss along the way.
 It’s a truly wonderful day.

 Stop 1: South Kensington Tube Station

 Start your day by making your way to the South Kensington tube station.
 This stop is just steps away from the multiple museums we will be exploring at the beginning of our itinerary.
 The South Kensington station services the Circle (yellow) and District (green) Lines.
 It also lies along the Piccadilly (blue) Line; however, service for that line has been temporarily suspended due to construction.
 It should return to service this summer, though an exact date hasn’t been announced.

 Stop 2: Natural History Museum